Lakewood, Colorado: History

-December 2021 rampage
+December 2021 shooting

 On December 27, 2021, a Denver gunman killed three Denver residents and two Lakewood residents before being killed by seriously wounded Lakewood Police Agent Ashley Ferris.

 Geography

 Lakewood is located at the junction of U.S. Route 6 and Colorado State Highway 121 in central Colorado, the city lies immediately west of Denver and 62 mi north-northwest of Colorado Springs.

 Lakewood lies in the Colorado Piedmont on the western edge of the Great Plains just east of the Front Range of the southern Rocky Mountains.
-Green Mountain, a 6854 ft mesa, is located in the far west-central part of the city.
+Green Mountain, 6854 ft, is located in the far west-central part of the city.

 The city is located in the watershed of the South Platte River, and several small tributaries of the river flow generally east through it.
 From north to south, these include Lakewood Gulch, Weir Gulch, Sanderson Gulch, and Bear Creek.
 Two tributaries of Lakewood Gulch, Dry Gulch, and McIntyre Gulch flow east through the northern part of the city.
 Turkey Creek, a tributary of Bear Creek, flows northeast through the far southwestern part of the city.
 In addition, Lena Gulch, a tributary of Clear Creek to the north, flows east then north through the extreme northwestern part of the city.

 Several small lakes and reservoirs are in Lakewood.
 The Soda Lakes lie in the extreme southwestern part of the city.
 East of them lies Bear Creek Lake, a reservoir fed by Bear Creek and Turkey Creek.
 Clustered near each other in central Lakewood are Main Reservoir, East Reservoir, Smith Reservoir, Kendrick Lake, and Cottonwood Lake.
 Northeast of them lies Kountze Lake.
 In the northwestern part of the city, Lena Gulch both feeds and drains Maple Grove Reservoir.
 In the extreme southern part of the city lies Bowles Reservoir No. 1 and, just outside the city limits to the reservoir's northeast, Marston Lake.

 At the 2020 United States Census, the town had a total area of 115.635 km2, including 3.040 km2 of water.

 As a suburb of Denver, Lakewood is part of both the greater Denver metropolitan area and the Front Range Urban Corridor.
 It borders other communities on all sides, including Wheat Ridge to the north, Edgewater to the northeast, Denver to the east and southeast, Dakota Ridge to the south, Morrison to the southwest, and Golden, West Pleasant View, East Pleasant View, and Applewood to the northwest.